HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Controlling column data types.md

 As of version 1.1, it is possible to control the data types of custom database table columns.
 Controlling the type can be useful in reducing your database size and increasing the efficiency of your queries.

-Changing the data types on an existing database can result in data loss where compatibility issues may arise between the new type and the existing data.
+It's important to note, due to the way databases work, changing the data types on an existing database may result in data loss where the existing data is not compatible with the new data type.
 It is critical you back up your database before implementing any changes.

 It's also important to understand the data types you wish to use as you could end up losing data on isert into the database where the value isn't supported by the type. e.g; using an `int` type to store strings will result a '0' in your database.